igwgames/create-nes-game/generators/shared/README.template.md

 1. In the `File` menu, select `Create NSF`.
 2. Toward the middle of the dialog, there is a `Type of file` dropdown - choose `BIN - Raw music data`
 3. Save the generated file into the `sound/` folder as `music.bin`.
 4. If it offers to save samples after the main save, save the second file in `sound/` as `samples.bin`.
+(If not, leave the existing file there)

+Next time you run `create-nes-game build` your new music will be added to the game.

+<% } else { %>
+## Music

+Music is created using [Famitracker 0.4.6](http://famitracker.com/).
+Once you have music you like, you'll need to export it for use with this engine.
+Follow these steps to do so:

+1. In the `File` menu, select `Export Text`
+2. Save the generated file into the `sound/` folder as `music.txt`

 Next time you run `create-nes-game build` your new music will be added to the game.